HoneyJarFun/gitbook-downloader/README.md

    - View the converted content in your browser
    - Download the content as a markdown file

+5. Use the downloaded markdown with:
+   - ChatGPT (paste into conversation)
+   - Claude (upload as a file)
+   - Custom LLaMA models (include in training data)
+   - Any other LLM that accepts markdown input

 ## Technical Details

 The application uses: